MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-using-microsoft-cloud-app-security-controls.md

         ![Create the session policy](media/service-security-using-microsoft-cloud-app-security-controls/cloud-app-security-controls-07.png)

 > [!CAUTION]
 > Make sure you do not create a **Content Inspection** policy on Power BI Excel files.
-This is a known limitation of this *preview* release.
+This is a known limitation of this feature.

 ## Next steps
 This article described how Cloud App Security can provide data and content protections for Power BI.
 You might also be interested in the following articles, which describe Data Protection for Power BI and supporting content for the Azure services that enable it.